Angel Dreams

 Light & Halos in Dreams usually describes a dream scene before it describes a conclusion.
 Here the first source and tradition evidence is halo around a figure: sacredness, authority, holiness, or art-memory.

-The second lane is light in the distance, and it changes the reading.
+The second category is light in the distance, and it changes the reading.
 A healthy use is: Do not turn distance into guaranteed direction.

 relational-presence dream pattern belongs in the comparison only when it explains the current dream image more clearly.